BradleyCodeU/bradleycodeu.github.io/_apcsa/ch7arraysandarraylists/ch7seatingchart.md

       - starting index of current empty region being counted
       - number of seats in current empty region being counted
     - Create nested loops:
-      - an outer loop that repeats number of seats times (so that each seat will be checked)
+      - an outer loop that repeats number of seats times (so that each seat will be checked). if a seat is filled, then just continue to the next seat.
+If a seat is empty, then save the starting index of current empty region and run the inner loop to find the number of seats in current empty region
-      - an inner loop that repeats number of seats times (so that the largest empty region can be found)
+      - an inner loop that will count the number of seats in current empty region.
+It begins at the outer loop index and repeats until we reach the end of the array OR we reach a filled seat.
+If a seat is empty, then add one to the number of seats in current empty region
-    - return the start of longest + ((number of seats in longest-1) / 2)
+    - return (start index of longest + (number of seats in longest-1) / 2)
   - static void printArray requires one argument: array of booleans
     - iterates through the array and prints "X " if true or "_ " if false